Irish Cream Chocolate Cupcakes with Baileys Cream Cheese Frosting

 - Coffee – we recommend using strong drip coffee instead of something more concentrated like espresso.
 You can use caffeinated or decaf coffee, as long as it’s hot.

-- Bailey’s Irish Cream – these are boozy adult-only cupcakes because of this ingredient.
-Adding this liqueur to the batter gives these cupcakes a delicious, subtle Irish cream flavor.
+- Bailey’s Irish Cream – adding this liqueur to the batter gives these cupcakes a delicious, subtle Irish cream flavor.

 Chocolate Cupcakes